rust-lang/book/src/ch15-06-reference-cycles.md

 there won’t be an invalid pointer.

-As an example, rather than using a list whose items know only about the next item, we’ll create a tree whose items know about their children items _and_ their parent items.
+As an example, rather than using a list whose items know only about the next item, we’ll create a tree whose items know about their child items _and_ their parent items.

 <!-- Old headings.
 Do not remove or links may break. -->